YvonnewyLee/Movie-Review-Analysis/README.md

-Here's the updated README file for your sentiment analysis project with the addition of the Transfer Learning section using BERT.

----

 # Movie Review Sentiment Analysis

 This project focuses on building a sentiment analysis model for classifying movie reviews as positive or negative.
 Initially, a recurrent neural network (RNN) using LSTM was used to process the IMDB Movie Review Dataset.
 In the second part, transfer learning is applied by fine-tuning a pre-trained BERT (Bidirectional Encoder Representations from Transformers) model to improve performance.